1. To make someone expand on what they are saying simply look confused with your eyebrows.

 20. When your friends apologize for something that doesn't seem like a big deal to you, they're typically trying to show you the things that bother THEM.
 For example, if they apologize for interrupting you, it probably means they don't like being interrupted.

-21. Trust is relationship numeral Uno.
+21. Trust Code.
 Never lie to me.
 Keep silent rather than lying when asked a question.